Maltex88/MonsterBasher/README.md

 We learned how to merge a big project, Managed the project on github and working in a team letting all voices in the group be herd.

-We made meny misstakes and it was a great learning experience and it took me to the next lvl.
+We made meny misstakes and it was a great learning experience and it took me and my code to the next lvl.